josepiratilla/Hamming/README.md

 # Hamming
-In order to improbe my go skills I put myself this challenge.
+In order to improve my go skills I put myself this challenge.
 I'd like to deal with:
 * Bit manipulation
 * Concurrency
 * Channels in concurrency